• Skip to main content

 Earn Points When Booking Through the Amex Travel Portal

-American Express Travel is a third-party booking site, just like Orbitz or Expedia, that gives you the option of paying with a credit card or redeeming American Express Membership Rewards to pay for your trip (or just a part of your trip, like the hotel or flight).
+American Express Travel is a third-party booking site, like Orbitz or Expedia, that lets you pay with a credit card or redeem American Express Membership Rewards for your trip (or just part of it, like the hotel or flight).

 Amex Travel Portal